You are here: Home / Newsletter

 ~ Up on the Roof ~

-The spring issue of Up on the Roof is brought to you from Highclere Castle in Newbury, Berkshire, England.
+This issue of Up on the Roof is brought to you from the steps of The Sedgwick Museum, Cambridge University, England.

 For those readers new to the Elise Darcy Newsletter they are called Up on the Roof because I love rooftop gardens.
 Where possible I endeavour to write each newsletter on a different rooftop, be it a rooftop garden, café or restaurant.
-For this edition I visited a folly in the grounds of Highclere Castle.
+For this edition I visited a small but delightful museum in the centre of Cambridge.

 The last year was busy and with four different projects on the go, I needed to re-visit some of the locations which feature in my forthcoming new release at the end of February.
 So, with a notebook in hand, I set off to find this quaint museum tucked away in a pretty square in the centre of Cambridge.
 Housed in a grand old building with an impressive curved staircase outside, I soon found what I was looking for; walking through an archway and turning left I encountered a life-like model dinosaur amongst the greenery.
 The charm of this place is that it feels like a time warp, with some exhibits in old-fashioned display cabinets which add to the atmosphere.
 Inside there is a 4.5-billion-year timeline layout showing the rocks, minerals and fossils discovered through each period of history.
 And of course, some impressive dinosaur and skeleton exhibits which is great for children and adults alike.
 With an area featuring some of the original samples collected by Charles Darwin, I could have spent many hours here.
 But I had other parts of Cambridge to explore and then a rather interesting walk I was looking forward to.